lebedov/scikit-cuda/README.rst

 Note Regarding CULA Availability
 --------------------------------
-The CULA library is available to premium tier users of `Celerity Tools
-<http://www.celeritytools.com>`_ (EM Photonics' new HPC site).
+As of 2017, the CULA toolkit is available to premium tier users of `Celerity Tools <http://www.celeritytools.com>`_ (EM Photonics' new HPC site).

 Related
 -------